If you need to archive a set of student accounts that no longer attend your institution, you can do so via the Importer.

 Prerequisites

-To archive accounts via the Importer, one must have access to the Importer tool.
+To archive accounts via the Importer, you must have access to the Importer tool.
 If you don't currently have access to the Importer tool, refer to Importer: Gaining Access.

 Preparing the file